istio/community/README.md

 ## How can I help ?

-See our [community page](https://istio.io/community.html) for ways to get involved in our community.
+See our [community page](https://istio.io/about/community/) for ways to get involved in our community.

-To dig deeper, check the [architecture](https://istio.io/docs/concepts/what-is-istio/overview.html#architecture) and read some [design docs](./CONTRIBUTING.md#design-documents).
+To dig deeper, check out the [architecture](https://istio.io/docs/concepts/what-is-istio/#architecture) and read some [design docs](./CONTRIBUTING.md#design-documents).

 If you're looking for something to do to get your feet wet working on Istio, look for GitHub issues